kurumi1ksllq/GregTech-Modern/docs/content/Development/Data-Sync-System/Annotations.md

 The `@SyncToClient` annotation defines a field with a value that should be synced to clients.

-Annotating a `@SyncToClient` field with `@RerenderOnChanged` will cause clients to rerender the block entity when this field changes.

 !!! warning
     Client sync fields **do not** automatically detect changes.
 When changing a client sync field, call `ISyncManaged.getSyncDataHolder().markClientSyncFieldDirty(FIELD_NAME)`
 ```java